araragao/shopping-platform/README.md

 ## FAQ

 ### Why is Maven not a required technology?
-The project is bundled with a Maven Wrapper.
+The project is bundled with a `Maven Wrapper`.
 Maven Wrapper eliminates the need for developers to install Maven separately since it provides a lightweight script that handles all Maven interactions, ensuring consistent and hassle-free project setup.

+### Why is MongoDB not a required technology?
+MongoDB is provided as a Docker image, defined in the docker-compose-common.yml file and started alongside the application by leveraging `spring-boot-docker-compose`, available from `Spring Boot 3.1` version.